nteract/docs/user-guides/getting-started-with-nteract.md

 # Getting started with nteract

-Interactive notebooks are a great tool for data scientists looking to document their code, experiment with models, generate visualizations, and prototype code.
-The most popular interactive notebook format in the data science ecosystem is the Jupyter notebook format.
+Interactive notebooks are a great tool for data scientists, hobbyists, and programmers looking to document their code, experiment with models, generate visualizations, and prototype code.
+The Jupyter notebook format is one of the most popular interactive notebook formats and is supported by the nteract ecosystem.
+This user guide will help you get set up with the basics of the nteract application.

 ### Setting up the nteract desktop application